espressif/arduino-esp32/docs/source/api/i2c.rst

 By using ``begin`` without any arguments, all the settings will be done by using the default values.
 To set the values by your own, see the function description.
 This function is described here: `i2c begin`_

+**For ESP32 only!**

+Use the function ``slaveWrite`` in order to pre-write to the slave response buffer.
+This is used only for the ESP32 in order to add the slave capability on the chip and keep compatability with Arduino.

 .. code-block:: arduino

     Wire.slaveWrite((uint8_t *)message, strlen(message));